obfuscatedgenerated/pascal_strings/README.md

 ## One big drawback

 As a single unsigned integer takes up 1 byte, the size is limited to 255 characters.

+# Super Strings

+This is a method that I made up (although I'm sure it's been done before) that I dub "super strings".
+It's a method of storing strings in a similar way to Pascal strings, but rather than storing a single value that is the exact value of the length, we use 2 bytes.
+The first one is multiplied by the maximum unsigned char value (255) and added to the second one.
+This allows for a maximum length of 65,280 characters.

+Initially, the format was that the first byte indicated the number of bytes that followed to be added to each other, but I realised that repeating 255 over and over is not efficient.
+The new method is more efficient, but it means incompatibility with systems that don't use the same maximum unsigned char value when sent over the network.
+However, this is not a problem for local use and I have never seen a system that uses a different maximum unsigned char value (not counting when unicode/wchar is expressly opted into).